 - Cumulative – lessons build on previous knowledge, moving from simple concepts to more difficult concepts.

-- Multisensory – lessons engage the learner in visual, auditory, kinesthetic and tactile responses (often at same time)
+- Multisensory – lessons engage the learner in visual, auditory, kinesthetic and tactile responses (often at the same time)

 For more information on Structured Literacy please click here